amitnhpc120776-hub/vidyaa-saarthi-ui/Codex/codex_Prompt_Component_creation.md

 All outputs must follow the VIS Design System, BEM, and token rules.

 Codex must ALWAYS request clarification when something is ambiguous.

+After generating the output of each step, you must automatically run a structural and compliance self-test to verify adherence to VIS rules (BEM, tokens, primitives, workflow constraints).
+If any violation is detected, correct it before presenting the final output

 # prompt for component modifications